Super-Manda/Election-Analysis/README.md

 5. Determine the winner of the election based on popular vote.
 6. As the challenge evolved, he also asked for voter turnout information in the counties.

-Due to the large size of the dataset, these findings were performed in Python, shown here:
+Due to the large size of the dataset and the various means by which the votes returned to Central Office, these findings were performed in Python, shown here:
 [PYPOLL CHALLENGE CODE](https://github.com/Super-Manda/Election-Analysis/blob/main/PyPoll_CHALLENGE.py)

 ## Resources
 **Original Data Source:**